 Tap More Settings > News.
 You should see a list of your current news sources.

-Tap Add news sources >, then tap the check mark next to NPR Hourly News Summary and Up First.
+Tap Add news sources >, then tap the check mark next to NPR News Now and Up First.

 Change the order of your lineup by tapping Change order> and holding down the hashmark next to the news source.
 Then drag the icon up or down.

 To add NPR updates in other categories like Business, Technology, or Politics, check out the other topics in Add news sources and tap the check mark next to those that interest you.
 Then, when you're ready for an update, just say "Ok Google, what's the latest in technology?" or "Ok Google, give me business news."